Palmyra-Macedon Central School District

-The Palmyra-Macedon Central School District is a public school district in New York State that serves slightly under 2000 students in the villages and towns of Palmyra and Macedon in Wayne County with a staff of 385 employees (54% teaching staff, 43% support staff, 4% administrative staff).
+The Palmyra-Macedon Central School District is a public school district in New York State that serves almost 1,700 students in the towns of Palmyra and Macedon in Wayne County.

-The average class size is 17–19 students (high school), and 21 in lower grades.
+The average class size is 17–23 students (high school), and 15-29 in lower grades.

 Robert R. Ike is the Superintendent of Schools and Ralph Brongo is the Assistant Superintendent for Business.
-Ryan Pacette is the Assistant Superintendent for Instruction.
+Bryan P. Brooks is the Assistant Superintendent for Instruction.

-Board of Education
+Board of education

 The Board of Education (BOE) consists of nine members who serve rotating three-year terms.
 Elections are held each May for board members and to vote on the school district budget.

-As of June 2013, John R. Kratzert is president of the Board.
+As of June 2024, Laura Arrington is president of the Board.

 Schools

 The district operates one elementary, one intermediate, one middle and one high school.